 A cat nap or siesta is a short period of sleep that takes place during the day.
 But how short exactly?
 That’s a tricky question to answer, and the truth is that there isn’t a single valid answer.
 Before we get into that, it’s important to mention that duration matters: if a cat nap is too short, it won’t make any difference, and if it’s too long, it can be counterproductive and make you feel tired, or interfere with night-time sleep.

 For an adult, a cat nap should ideally last between 10 and 20 minutes.
 Younger adults (in their 20s) can nap for longer without feeling groggy afterwards, and, in general, the older you get, the shorter cat naps you’ll need.

 But will just a few minutes really make a difference?
 Well, a 2017 study compared naps lasting anything from 5 to 30 minutes and assessed alertness levels upon waking up.
 Naps lasting 10 minutes were the most beneficial because they were short (or long) enough to get into Stage 2 sleep, where the body is at rest but doesn’t get into deep sleep, from which it would be harder to wake up.

-“One study found that cat napping once or twice a week lowers the risk of stroke, heart failure and heart attack by 48 per cent.”
+“One study found that cat napping once or twice a week gave the benefit of lowering the risk of stroke, heart failure and heart attack by 48 per cent.”

 The time at which you have a cat nap is also important.
 Our bodies have a stronger biological need to take a rest between 1 p.m. and 3 p.m.
 This midday sleepiness is built into our biological clocks.
 The circadian rhythms cause the body’s energy levels to dip in the mid-afternoon along with a surge in adenosine, one of the compounds that control the sleep-wake cycle.